Mohanned-Elkholy/BigGan-model-inversion-with-image-transformations/README.md

 # Training
 provide image to work on: I provided a dog image in the input folder but you can replace it.
-Run this script on a jupiter notebook to start the inversion.
+Run this script on a colab notebook to start the inversion.
 (GPU is required, and it takes ~3 mins to apply it on all the transformations.
 ```python
 !pip install torch
 !pip install torchvision